blackmann/blackmann.github.io/src/content/lessons/quiz-rs/intro.md

   Doing this allows your brain to use knowledge instead of _instructions_.

 - If you don't understand anything, don't be hard on yourself.
 Do some light reading.
 Perhaps, use ChatGPT to get a summary.
 Deep understanding will come with repetition/time.

+Each lesson comes with a related commit which you can use to compare with your progress.

 ## No spoonfeeding